uhm-what-to-eat/uhm-what-to-eat.github.io/index.md

 Person 5:

+-I really like the top and bottom borders, but I think the bottom once is a bit too pronounced.
+I feel like the footer of the page should be smaller and not as noticable unless you're looking for it.

+-I like the main font that you have in the center of the screen, but I think the "UHM...
+What To Eat?" shoul be a different more stylized font.
+I sort of think it should match the font used in the logo but that's just my opinion.

+-I think the placing of the title and login should be a bit more to the edge of the screen.
+I don't know why but it feels like those things are a little too close to the center, it almost makes the screen feel like it's choking.

+-I like the clipart of the different foods in the background, but maybe it would be better to have some clip art of foods that could be considered more local.
+Like instead of pizza and sandwiches we can get musubi or little takoyaki balls, or even poke.
+Something like that.

 ## Team
 Introducing the Culinary Crusaders of UHM – the team behind the mouthwatering magic of "UHM...
 What to eat?"!
 * [Christian Dela Cruz](https://github.com/cdc21)